 Choosing the Right Quinoa

-- White Quinoa: Cooks the fastest and is the most commonly used.
+- White Quinoa: Cooks quickest and is easiest to find.

-- Black Quinoa: Similar to red, it requires a bit more time but adds a unique flavor profile.
+- Black Quinoa: Similar to red, with a unique taste.

 Rinsing Quinoa